18, 19 & 20 September 2014

 Since the late 19th century the Period Room has been a consistent presence in the public museum, and yet over the past 25 years the Period Room has become a contentious museum object, leading many museums to question the legitimacy of the Period Room as an effective and appropriate method of display and interpretation.

-The conference has an interdisciplinary framework incorporating theoretical and practice-based perspectives.
-It brings together leading academics and museum professionals from a wide range of institutions in the UK, Europe and the USA, to discuss, debate and share perspectives on history and interpretation of Period Rooms and historic interiors in museums.
+The conference had an interdisciplinary framework incorporating theoretical and practice-based perspectives.
+It brought together leading academics and museum professionals from a wide range of institutions in the UK, Europe and the USA, to discuss, debate and share perspectives on history and interpretation of Period Rooms and historic interiors in museums.

-For conference delegates there is also a chance for wider participation in the debates through the mid-conference ‘Sandpit’.
-We hope that the conference will have wide appeal and that it will have a significant impact on future museum practice and museum theory.
+For conference delegates there was also a chance for wider participation in the debates through the mid-conference ‘Sandpit’.
+The conference had wide appeal and hope that it will have a significant impact on future museum practice and museum theory.

 Keynote talks from Thomas Michie, (Senior Curator, Decorative Art and Sculpture at Museum of Fine Arts, Boston) and Giles Waterfield, (Former Director, Dulwich Picture Gallery).

-Closing conference address from Professor Helen Rees Leahy (Professor of Museology at the University of Manchester).
+Closing conference address was from Professor Helen Rees Leahy (Professor of Museology at the University of Manchester).